layyzee/layyzee/README.md

 - 👋 Hi, I’m @layyzee
-- 👀 I’m interested in ...web development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...html,css,java script and react
+- 🌱 I’m currently learning html,css,java script and react
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Everything
-- 📫 How to reach me ...please dont
+- 📫 How to reach me? please dont

 <!---
 layyzee/layyzee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.